 \textit{Teacher Talk (TT) and Student Talk (ST).} TT and ST represent the proportions of total tallies in specific categories that indicate the amount of talk from teacher and students.
 Respectively, TT and ST are calculated using categories \(1\text{--}7\) and \(8\text{--}9\).

-\textit{ID Ratio (IDR).} This ratio measures the balance between a teacher's indirect and direct methods of communication and teaching in the classroom.
-It is calculated by dividing the sum of tallies in categories \(1\text{--}4\) (Indirect influence) by the sum of tallies in categories \(5\text{--}7\) (Direct influence).
+\textit{ID Ratio (IDR).} ID Ratio measures the balance between a teacher's indirect and direct methods of teaching in the classroom.
+It is calculated by dividing the sum of tallies in categories \(1\text{--}4\) (Indirect) by the sum of tallies in categories \(5\text{--}7\) (Direct).

 \textit{Student Initiation Ratio (SIR).} SIR evaluates the extent to which students initiate interactions themselves during classroom activities, which measures how much students are actively engaging in the classroom.
 It is calculated by dividing the tallies in category \(9\) by the total tallies in categories \(8\text{--}9\).